-That said, below are some of the most expensive (and high quality) boxing gloves that you might want to consider.
+That said, below are some of the most expensive (and high quality) boxing gloves that you might want to consider if you are in the market for high-end gloves.
 Each boxing glove is summarized with pros and cons as well as an aggregate star rating out of 5 stars based on user reviews.

 Cleto Reyes Hook and Loop Training Gloves